MicrosoftDocs/Managed-Desktop/managed-desktop/operate/support-request.md

 # Submit a support request

-Microsoft will provide proactive and reactive incident management.

-Microsoft tracks incidents in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+Microsoft tracks requests and incidents in the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
 They're classified according to the [severity definitions](../operate/support-request.md#support-request-severity-definitions).

-Customers can contact the Microsoft Managed Desktop Operations Team to:
+Customers can contact the [Microsoft Managed Desktop Operations Team](../overview/support-teams.md) to:

-- Give feedback.
-- Request information about the Microsoft Managed Desktop tenant or configuration.
+- Information requests on the Microsoft Managed Desktop tenant or configuration.
-- Request a change to the configuration of Microsoft Managed Desktop devices.
+- Change requests to the configuration of Microsoft Managed Desktop devices.
-- Report an incident or outage.
+- Reporting an incident or outage.

 > [!NOTE]
 > Support requests for changes and information, and incident reports are always prioritized over feedback submissions.